 - Versatility Fans – If you’re in a couple and your partner has a different body type (80% of couples are in this boat) or you’re a person who switches positions a lot, you might like how versatile Casper is.
 They’ve built this bed to work with multiple shapes in different positions by strategically layering their foam.

 - Spine Alignment Seekers – Having problems sleeping in a neutral position?
 Zoning in Casper may help you out.
 Firmer foam in the center of the bed helps hold your hips in line, which can be a struggle, especially for stomach sleepers.

-- Hot Sleepers – If you’ve shied away from memory beds in the past because of heat retention concerns, you have little to worry about with Casper.
-They’ve placed it lower so you still get great body conformance with breathable, cooler foams closer to your body.
+- Hot Sleepers – If you’ve shied away from foam beds in the past because of heat retention concerns, you have little to worry about with Casper.

 Possible Casper Complaints:

 - No Innerspring Feel – This is an all-foam bed, as as such as some pretty great motion isolation, but if you want more of an innerspring bounce in your bed, you may steer towards the company’s hybrid bed.